UCLA-VAST/RapidStream/README.md

 - The key insight of RapidStream is to utilize the fact that we can additionally pipeline the FIFO connections, which create additional flexibility for split placement and routing without timing degradation.

-- More details could be found in our FPGA 2022 paper:
+- More details could be found in our FPGA 2022 paper that is also included in the repo:

 ```
 @inproceedings{guo22rapidstream,
-  title={RapidStream: Fast HLS-to-Bitstream Timing Closure through Parallelized and Physical-Integrated Compilation},
+  title={RapidStream: Parallel Physical Implementation of FPGA HLS Designs},
   author={Licheng Guo, Pongstorn Maidee, Yun Zhou, Chris Lavin, Jie Wang, Yuze Chi, Weikang Qiao, Alireza Kaviani, Zhiru Zhang, Jason Cong},
   year={2022},
   booktitle={Proceedings of the 2022 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays (FPGA '22)}